Florence Crittenton’s work is made possible by the talent, dedication and inspiration of our people.

 Today she is married to the cowboy and has 2 beautiful children and a badly behaved mutt.
 In her spare time she enjoys hiking in the mountains, camping, boating, a nice cup of tea and some English chocolate.

 Emily became a mom at age 31 and in those beautiful, emotional, difficult first weeks, her bleary eyes were opened to the monumental change that is motherhood.
 Having worked at Florence Crittenton for two years before this, she knew how resilient and strong our young mothers and families were, but the title of “mom” gave her new wisdom to realize how brave our moms are to forge ahead so young and often without the built-in supports that life had afforded her.
-(True story: through tears during week two of her child’s life, she sobbed to her husband, “our moms are so brave!”)
-She came back to work resolved to cheer our young families toward their personal victories.
+She came back from maternity leave resolved to cheer our young families toward their personal victories.

 Jen’s passion for children began at a very young age.
 As a little girl anytime she was asked what she wanted to be when she grew up her answer was always the same; “I am going to be a mom when I grow up.”
 Little did Jen know that her goal of becoming a mother would happen much sooner in her life than she anticipated.
 In fact, she was only seventeen and a senior in high school when she found out she was expecting her first child.
 Jen graduated high school married, and with an infant in her arms.
 In many ways, her goal that she set years before as a young child had been achieved.
 She had become a mother, and the joy that it brought to her life was immeasurable.
 However, it didn’t take long for Jen to realize that her passion for children ran deeper than just parenting her own.